jdfr228/PS1-Disc-Based-Game-ID/README.md

 You can very likely use any firmware you want on any hardware revision (barring of course special models like the Net Yaroze or other devkits)

 ## Todo
-- Updated patches for most recent assembly version
 - Additional hardware verification

 ## Special thanks
 - nocash for his amazing help with developing this patch and for all his work on no$psx and extensive PSX documentation.
 This project would not exist without him, and as he is currently forced to stay in a small room with family, I'd highly recommend supporting [his Patreon](https://www.patreon.com/martin_korth) or [donating directly](http://problemkaputt.de/donate.htm) if you are able!
 - 8bitmods for developing the wonderful MemCard Pro and even offering me an advance unit for testing this patch with!
 - megavolt85 for developing and releasing the source for their BIOS patching program, even though it didn't end up working.
-The source included in this repo has been modified by me to remove copyrighted BIOS files and add support for the SST 39VF040 flash chip.
+The source included in earlier releases has been modified by me to remove copyrighted BIOS files and add support for the SST 39VF040 flash chip.
-- mi213 for their PS1 Flash BIOS project.
+- mi213 for their PS1 Flash BIOS project and for graciously providing BIOS boards and helping with testing.
 See all their OSHPark uploads [here](https://oshpark.com/profiles/mi213).
 - bbsan for developing the SD2PSX, arranging to send one to me for testing, and helping test himself.
-- PixelFX for developing and supplying a Retro GEM for testing purposes.

 ---